You are here

+You are here**

 	7 Tips for Eating Healthy on Vacation

 	Spring break.
 That time of year when families pack everything they can into suitcases and car trunks to answer the calls of destinations far away.
 It’s that time of year where road trips seem like an exciting adventure; plane rides are paths to forgotten lands; and relaxing pool or beachside with a good book and a tiki bar within view sound like heaven on earth.

 	There is a lot of preparation that goes into getting to our week in paradise.
 While we are enjoying swimming, sailing lessons, and lounging around on the beach, I try to reign us in from throwing caution to the wind when it comes to our nutritional routines.
 And let me tell you, it’s a challenge.
 Extra large cocktail?
 Yes, please!
 Dessert with that?
 Definitely!
 Appetizers before dinner?
 Absolutely!
 Load up on a second plate at the breakfast buffet?
 Of course!
 With so many questions like these where a simple yes can lead to an expanding waistline, the one question we should all be asking ourselves is, "How can we have our cake and eat it too?"

-Good News: There IS hope for those who wish to indulge in all the tasty treats that accompany summer vacation.
+	Good News: There IS hope for those who wish to indulge in all the tasty treats that accompany a vacation.
 After some trial and error, I’ve found that all you need is a little balance, a few compromises, and some moderation to help keep your healthy eating in check and still enjoy yourself.

 	Tip 1: Pack Snacks